Ten0/homeassistant_python_typer/README.md

    a.
 Introduce superclasses for common uses and distribute them as a `homeassistant_python_typer_helpers` library. "automation libraries" would depend on this and have their typechecking rely on these being implemented.
 Downside: this is heavy, and probably requires a lot of manual work.

    b.
 Don't put type annotations in libraries, and let type inference work out what concrete type we're attempting to run the library with.
-Downside: this doesn't work well with e.g. `list[light_a, light_b]`: each light has its own type, for loops may not work great...
-But maybe it will just consider the list's type as `list[union[entity_a, entity_b]]` and it will realize that the function exists with these arguments on both so it won't complain that it doesn't know which one it will actually be.
-I haven't tested yet...
+Downside: type inference only goes so far: if automation uses its own classes, it will end up with `Any` or `Unknown` in many places, which will prevent typechecking from checking anything.

+   c.
+Do b. and advise library authors to use [Protocols](https://peps.python.org/pep-0544/).
+This may be better than a. for the reason that this allows locally extending the subclasses without having to change `hapt.py`.
+Downside: unless we provide a database of protocols (like a.) this will be very heavy for implementors.
+In addition because I don't know of a way to define a type alias for a type annotation that reads: "any type that implements this non-protocol class BUT also implements this protocol class" (trying to do this: `class RgbLight(hapth.OnOffState, Protocol)` gives `Protocol class "RgbLight" cannot derive from non-Protocol class "OnOffState"`) this probably means we need to dupplicate all of our classes as protocol classes to ease such declarations, which is both bothersome and worse typing.
+    - Idea: we could automatically generate protocol classes for each conditional argument of a service.
+This makes defining protocols for arguments combinations reasonably doable.

 3. Make it possible to easily bump "automation libraries" with typechecking (dependencies lockfiles and dependabot PRs, that can optionally auto-merge if typechecking passes?)